My 15 Favourite Things to Do in Wrocław, Poland

 A woman in a black and white maxi dress walking under an ivy-covered pergola

-We chose to stay on the ground, which isn’t half bad when you’re surrounded by so much beauty.
-The semi-circular pergola covered in ivy makes for a perfect backdrop and leads you onto one of the most magnificent tourist attractions in Wrocław.
-The Multimedia Fountain is not only the largest fountain in Poland, but also one of the largest in Europe!
+We decided to stay on the ground, which isn’t too bad when you’re surrounded by so much beauty.
+The semi-circular pergola, draped in ivy, creates the perfect setting and leads you to one of the most magnificent tourist attractions in Wrocław.
+The Multimedia Fountain isn’t just the biggest fountain in Poland, but it also ranks amongst the largest in Europe!

 Centennial Hall in Wrocław seen from one of the surrounding ivy-covered pergolas